Michael Asch: Non-profit and research initiatives

 Asch convinced his father, Moses Asch, to donate the entirety of his Folkways Records collection shortly before his death in 1986.
 Part of the collection went to the University of Alberta, where Asch was currently serving as the Anthropology Department chair.
-He began the FolkwaysAlive initiative at the University of Alberta in partnership with Smithsonian Folkways Recordings during this time.
+He served on the board of the FolkwaysAlive initiative, founded in 2004 at the University of Alberta by Professors Regula Qureshi and Michael Frishkopf (with financial support from then VP Research Gary Kachanoski), in partnership with Smithsonian Folkways Recordings, during this time.
 Asch continues to hold a position as an advisory board member for Smithsonian Folkways Recordings, where he has hosted a number of radio shows and podcasts.

 Asch worked with iPinCH, a seven-year research initiative spanning from 2008-2016, based at Simon Fraser University in British Columbia.
 His work on the project included researching historical documents relating to a number of treaties, Treaty 4, Treaty 6, and Treaty 11.
 He did a presentation on Treaty Relations as a Method of Resolving IP Issues Project at the iPinCH Fall Gathering in 2014.